Skemba/alt-integration-cpp/docs/integration.md

 # Adding POP protocol

+veriblock-pop-cpp library contains SDK for integration of POP protocol into C++ blockchains.
+If blockchain is written in another language, see our [public C API](#).

 ## 1. Select POP parameters

 POP parameters are stored in altintegration::Config.
 Create instance of this class and fill its fields thoroughly.
 It consists of Altchain parameters, VeriBlock parameters and Bitcoin parameters.